Fast simulation of planar Clifford circuits: Preliminaries

 \end{definition}

-The remainder of this section is devoted to proving the following theorem, which will allow us to work with nice tree decompositions containing relatively few nodes whenever it is convenient. \begin{theorem} Let $G=(V,E)$ be a graph with $n=|V|$ vertices, and let $T$ be a tree decomposition of $G$ of width $t$.
-We can compute a nice tree decomposition $T'$ of $G$ with $O(n/t)$ nodes and width $O(t)$ in $O(\|T\|_1)$ time. \end{theorem} \begin{proof} First we show that the number of nodes can be reduced to $n+1$ in linear time: \begin{lemma} Given an arbitrary tree decomposition $T$ of $G$, we can construct a new tree decomposition $T'$ of $G$ with the same treewidth and at most $n+1$ nodes in $O(\|T\|_1)$ time. \end{lemma} \begin{proof}
+The following theorem will allow us to work with nice tree decompositions containing relatively few nodes whenever it is convenient. \begin{theorem} Let $G=(V,E)$ be a graph with $n=|V|$ vertices, and let $T$ be a tree decomposition of $G$ of width $t$.
+We can compute a nice tree decomposition $T'$ of $G$ with $O(n/t)$ nodes and width $O(t)$ in $O(\|T\|_1)$ time. \end{theorem}

-Root the tree.
-Contract any edge where the parent bag contains the child bag.
-Call the new tree $T'$.

-For any edge in $T'$, there is some vertex $v$ in the child bag that does not appear in the parent bag, otherwise we would contract the edge.
-This is the unique edge where $v$ appears in the child but not the parent, since otherwise the nodes containing $v$ would be disconnected.
-It follows that there are at most $|V|$ edges, and therefore $|V|+1$ nodes. \end{proof} Next we show that we can convert the tree decomposition to a nice tree decomposition.
+We will prove this theorem from a series of lemmas.
+For a node $B$ with parent $A$ in a rooted tree decomposition, we say that the vertices $B\setminus A$ are \textit{forgotten} on the link from $A$ to $B$.
+If there is a link between nodes $A$ and $B$, \textit{contracting} the two nodes refers to the process of contracting the link between $A$ and $B$ and setting the combined node equal to $A \cup B$.
+If nodes $B$ and $S$ are siblings,\footnote{We say that two nodes are siblings if they share the same parent.} then \textit{merging} them refers to the following process: delete the nodes $B$ and $S$; create a new node $B \cup S$ with a link to parent shared by $B$ and $S$, as well as links to any children of $B$ and $S$.
+Note that the contraction and merge operations preserve the requirements for a tree decomposition set out in \Cref{def:tree_decomposition}.

+\begin{lemma} Given a rooted tree decomposition of a graph, every vertex of the graph is either forgotten exactly once or belongs to the root node. \end{lemma} \begin{proof} Consider an arbitrary vertex $v$ that is not in the root node.
+Suppose for the sake of contradiction that $v$ is forgotten along two distinct links (i.e. $v$ is in two distinct bags $A$ and $B$, but not in their respective parent(s)).
+However, $A$ and $B$ are connected by a unique path which goes through one or both of their parents.
+However, by \Cref{def:tree_decomposition}, the nodes containing $v$ are connected, contradicting our assumption that neither parent contains $v$. \end{proof}

+\begin{lemma} Consider a rooted tree decomposition.
+Let $B$ be a node with child $C$, parent $A$, sibling $S$, and grandparent $P$.\footnote{We say that node $P$ is a grandparent of $B$ if $P$ is the parent of $B$'s parent.} Then: \begin{enumerate} \item If we contract $A$ and $B$ into a node $A \cup B$ then